PokemonRedAndBlue/PokemonRedAndBlue/README.md

 - Exit the battle scene with trainer: Tab
 - Enter Wild Encounter Scene - 'w' key press
 - Enter Trainer Battle - approach the trainer from the side
+- Walk to the bottom of Route 1 to get to Cerulean City
+- Walk to the left of Cerulean City to get to Route 1
+- Walk to the door of the Gym within the Cerulean City to get into the Gym

 ## Known Bugs & Limitations
 - Collision tiles are manually defined, requiring updates to TileCollisionProfile.cs whenever new tiles are added